dhivvyesh/My-info/DHIVVYESH/READM.md

 - IBM Developer Skill Network – Prompt Engineering

 These certifications shaped my ethical outlook on AI, reinforcing the principles of transparency, governance, and human-centric design.

 ---

+## Technical Skills
+Proficient in Python, SQL, and basic HTML/CSS with hands-on experience in machine learning, data visualization, and database systems.
+Skilled in using libraries like scikit-learn, pandas, numpy, matplotlib, and seaborn for data preprocessing, exploratory analysis, model training, and evaluation.
+Familiar with classification algorithms (Logistic Regression, Random Forest), performance metrics (accuracy, precision, recall, confusion matrix, ROC-AUC), and explainable AI techniques like SHAP.
+Experienced in working with Jupyter Notebook, Google Colab, and GitHub for collaborative development and documentation.
+Integrated SQL into Python-based CLI apps to simulate real-time systems.
+Trained in responsible AI principles, fairness auditing, and ethical model design through Microsoft, IBM, and UNESCO courses.
+Comfortable with Git, version control, and beginner-level tools like Streamlit for ML app deployment.
+Strong conceptual grounding in responsible data science and human-centric design.

+---